Looking after your gadgets!

 - If possible remove the phones battery and any cards in the phone

 - Fill a sealable container with uncooked rice and submerge your phone

 - If possible store the container in a warm location

 - Wait a full 48 hours before turning the phone back on (if the phone is still wet wait longer)

 At Questor we understand that sometimes no matter how hard you look after your gadgets sometimes disaster is unavoidable, that’s why we have put together our gadget cover to put your mind at ease.
-To find out more about our Gadget insurance visit here or contact a member of the team on 0333 323 0090.

 Don’t forget to tweet how you take care of your gadgets to @questorIns